ssardina-agts/agtcity-sarl-mw/README.md

 * SARL modules and execution engine
 	* Version tested: 0.6.1.
 	* Obtained via Maven automatically from <http://mvnrepository.com/artifact/io.sarl.maven>
-* If you want to use Prolog knowledgebases:
+* If you want to use Prolog knowledge-bases:
     * [SWI Prolog](http://www.swi-prolog.org/): a state of the art Prolog system.
 	    * Version >7.4.x with [JPL](http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/jpl.html%27)) Bidirectional interface with Java (package **swi-prolog-java** in Linux)
     * [Mochalog](https://github.com/ssardina/mochalog) (optional): a rich bidirectional interface between the Java Runtime and the SWI-Prolog interpreter inspired by JPL.